bg-write/candyfloss-flask/README.md

 - Update `pytest` to now account for object refactoring and more closely follow Google's Python style guide
 - Utilize class methods to further abstract some of my repeating logic when building and cleaning up feeds
 - Connect the API to a database to then dynamically change what my app feed displays (starting with SQLite and SQLAlchemy)
-- Refactor current feeds to incorporate new class structures
+- Refactor older feed files to incorporate my new class structures
 - Add more publications!
-- Are there too many links?
+- Are there too many links on the UI?
 - Flesh out the app's overall metadata
 - Add a search field on the UI
 - Expand upon the current 404 page
-- Any way to utilize relative data analysis, machine learning, or game logic?
+- Any way to utilize relative data analysis or machine learning?

 ---

-## How Can YOU Contribute?
+## How Can You Contribute?

 Any way you can!
 I'm especially looking for help to flesh out my Python automated testing, and suggestions on new outlets I should add to Candyfloss.